bbauska/W3Cx-3of5/README.md

      highlighted and you will be able to see the different inclusions of elements one in each other.
-If you move the cursor to this sentence, it will be highlighted in dark grey, showing the presence of an &lt;article&gt; element, surrounded by a &lt;section&gt; element (light grey), etc. So we have some articles in a single section element.
-The page title at the top is a &lt;header&gt;
-     element, while the tag cloud on the right is a &lt;aside&gt; element.
-The main menu on top (with Blog, About, Contact) is a &lt;nav&gt; element.</p>
+If you move the cursor to this sentence, it will be highlighted in dark grey, showing the presence of an &lt;article> element, surrounded by a &lt;section> element (light grey), etc. So we have some articles in a single section element.
+The page title at the top is a &lt;header> element, while the tag cloud on the right is a &lt;aside> element.
+The main menu on top (with Blog, About, Contact) is a &lt;nav> element.</p>
      <figure>
          <img src="HTML5-tags.png"
              alt="Example of HTML5 structural tags" />
          <figcaption>
              Fig. 1 : an example of how new structural elements could be used.
-This page put a &lt;nav&gt; on top, and does not have headers and footer for each article, like in this figure, but it could...
-By the way this is a &lt;figcaption&gt; inside a &lt;figure&gt; element...
+This page put a &lt;nav> on top, and does not have headers and footer for each article, like in this figure, but it could...
+By the way this is a &lt;figcaption> inside a &lt;figure> element...
          </figcaption>
     </figure>
    </article>